Hierarchical Point Attention for Indoor 3D Object Detection: INTRODUCTION

-We evaluate our method on two widely used indoor 3D object detection benchmarks: ScanNetV2~\cite{scannetv2} and SUN RGB-D~\cite{sunrgbd}.
-We plug our attention modules into the state-of-the-art transformer-based 3D detector and perform end-to-end training.
-Our method improves the previous best result by over 1\% in mAP@0.25 and over 2\% in mAP@0.50 on ScanNetV2.
-Furthermore, our size-aware evaluation shows we have the most performance gain among small objects with a 2.5\% increase in mAP$_S$.
-We summarize our main contributions as follows: \begin{itemize}[leftmargin=*] \itemsep{2pt} \item We propose Simple Multi-Scale Attention (MS-A) to enable multi-scale feature learning on single-scale features. \item We present Size-Adaptive Local Attention (Local-A) for local feature aggregation within bounding box proposals. \item We conduct experiments on two widely used indoor 3D detection benchmarks and surpass the previous best results on both benchmarks. \end{itemize}
+We evaluate our method on two widely used indoor 3D detection benchmarks, ScanNetV2~\cite{scannetv2} and SUN RGB-D~\cite{sunrgbd}.
+We plug our attention modules into existing transformer-based 3D detectors and perform end-to-end training.
+Our method improves the previous best results with little parameter overhead and with more significant improvements on smaller objects.
+We summarize our main contributions as follows: \begin{itemize}[leftmargin=*] \itemsep{-1pt} \item We identify that point-based 3D transformer detectors have performance imbalance issues and perform worse on smaller objects. \item Motivated by our observation, we propose two generic point attention operations that enable multi-scale and localized feature learning. \item We apply our method to various point-based transformer detectors and improve the previous best result on two widely used indoor 3D detection benchmarks. \end{itemize}